runtimeverification/iele-semantics/Gas-Model.md

 ## Differences from EVM

+### Values are arbitrarily large

 One change from EVM to IELE is that integers are no longer limited to 256 bits, being allowed to grow arbitrarily large.
 Therefore, the memory required for their storage might become non-negligible;
 for example, numbers could effectively be used to encode sequential memory.

+Another change brought upon by arbitrary length integers is that operations manipulating these values need to take into account the size of the operands.

+### Registers and memory/storage cells need to hold arbitrarily large values

 Moreover, IELE allows registers and memory cells to refer to these arbitrarily large numbers.
 To address that, we will assume registers and memory cells